siqb/CarND-Vehicle-Detection/README.md

 YUV is a luma-chroma encoding scheme, meaning that color is deifined via one luminance value and two chrominance values.The Y component determines the brightness of the color (the luma), while the U and V components determine the color itself (the chroma).
 YUV is also in a way similar to human vision – the "black and white" information has more impact on the image for human eye than the color information.
 It's possible that some of the other luma-chroma schemes could have worked well.

+##### Other Parameters

+My guiding philosophy for tuning the rest of the features was to try to keep them as small as possible while still maintaining good results.
+These parameters have a direct impact on training and inference speed and I didn't want to spend more time on these steps than necessary to produce a good result.

 #### Final Parameters

 This is the final set of HOG parameters which I used: